 Graduate students are required to register for and attend the departmental seminar series, which constitutes EBIO 585/586.
-These seminars are usually scheduled on Fridays at 4:00 pm.
-A reception often follows the seminar.
+These seminars are usually scheduled on Mondays at 12:00 pm.
 Ecologists and evolutionary biologists from outside of Rice meet with faculty and share their latest findings through a seminar presentation for all members of the EEB program.
-During the seminar speaker's visit graduate students can sign for one of the limited spots to have lunch with the seminar speaker.
-Students should see the faculty coordinator to sign up for these lunch opportunities.
-Students should also attend the additional EEB-related and other seminars presented in the BioSciences Vanzant Seminar Series on Mondays at noon.
+During the seminar speaker's visit graduate students can sign up for one of the limited spots to have lunch with the seminar speaker.
+Students should see the faculty coordinator to sign up for speaker lunches.